 Among challenges that prevent people from improving their diets is confusion.
 One attendee asked about the ketogenic diet, another about intermittent fasting.

 The panel says the benefit of the keto diet is purely short term, with weight loss and some diabetes control.
 Anything asking you to eat high fats, lots of meats and oils and less of fruit and certain vegetables can’t be good for you, they say.

-As for intermittent fasting, there is a range of ways to do it, but the benefits are dependent on what you’re trying to achieve.
+As for intermittent fasting, there is a range of ways to do it, but the benefits depend on what you’re trying to achieve.

-The panellists reckon there needs to be more resources and services out there that can help guide people through how to eat well and sustainably.
-Not only is the diet change important, but also the behaviour change, which is often the hardest step.
+The panellists reckon more resources and services are needed to guide people through how to eat well and sustainably.
+Not only is the dietary change important, but also the behaviour change, which is often the hardest step.

 All of a sudden, the panel was brought to a close by Hannah, and I was left feeling faintly disappointed that there hadn’t been more time to quiz the experts.